fishfishin/procrustrean/README.md

 ## Multiple Tasks Learning

 The approach is σ1 and σ2 are the trainable parameters and are regulated by the last term.
 This counld be the final loss fuction to be minimized.
-Increasing or decreasing σ1 and σ2 will affect the direction of the optomization.
+Increasing or decreasing σ1 and σ2 will affect the direction of the optimization.

 ![alt text](https://github.com/fishfishin/procrustrean/blob/master/weighted_GAN/formula.png).